Certificate in Internal Workplace Mediation

 "Acas believes that disputes over small issues can rapidly escalate and result in damaging conflict.
 This can ripple through the organisation impacting on employee engagement and productivity and in the worst cases lead to a possible increase in costly employment tribunal claims.
 The Certificate in Internal Workplace Mediation (CIWM) provides the opportunity for organisations and individuals to develop their own mediation capability to resolve disputes quickly and effectively in order to minimise distress and cost."

-Gill Trevelyan, Head of Good Practice Services, Acas
+Brian Thornton, Head of Good Practice Services, Acas

 Course structure and content